top of page

 Writing Villains

-A strong villain is not just "bad."
+A strong villain is not simply "bad."
+The best villains:

-• Have understandable reasons
+• Have understandable reasons for their actions.

-• Operate by a code
+• Operate by a personal code.

-• Believe they are the hero
+• Believe they are the hero of their story.

 • What do they want?